sduduzog/slim-launcher/README.md

 ## Code reviews
 **3.** Whenever I get the chance, I work on implementing all these suggestions from app reviews, emails and feature-request issues into the app.
 But the process is still fairly slow.
 I do however need help reviewing the code for the beta channel, and possibly implementation of certain features.
 This is where you're most likely can suggest a feature and see it being implemented for the next release.
 To see progress, you don't need to wrte a single line of code but you just have to fork the repo and build the code from the `develop` branch and run the thing.
 Though don't be suprised if something is broken there, please do ask about it, sometimes I miss those.
 Also please;
 **4.** [Sign up as a tester](https://play.google.com/apps/testing/com.sduduzog.slimlauncher) to help with assessing any implementations that make it to the beta channel.
-Your opinion here is very, very vauable because your advise affects hundreds of users using this thing.
+Your opinion here is very, very vauable because your advise affects ~hundreds~ **thousands** of users using this thing.

 ## [Buy me a coffee](https://buymeacoff.ee/sduduzog)
 **5.** I won't lie, my motivation to continue working on this app comes from the great feedback I receive from the reviews on the Play Store and the emails people send to me.
 The fact that someone out there noticed the litle effort that I put into it gives me all the drive I need to type away code over and over again.